 This section will give you a little background on myself and a history lesson of Modified (or Medium pitch as it was originally called).

 My name is Sal Guerriero.
 I starting pitching on Staten Island NY in the New York City Park League as a teenager back in the 60’s.
 Yes, I have now been pitching for 50 years.
-I have played on many teams in New York, New Jersey and Eastern Pennsylvania.
-I still have a passion for the game and as of this writing I am still competing on Staten Island and when time allows (and the body willing) – tournaments.
+I have played on many teams in New York, New Jersey and Eastern Pennsylvania and Maryland.
+I still have a passion for the game.

 Back when I started pitching, the only style that was allowed was the 10 Man Modified style (it was not called that then – it was called Medium Pitch).
-I grew up watching my older brother Ray play Medium Pitch (he now pitches on Staten Island in the Alumni league).
+I grew up watching my older brother Ray play Medium Pitch.
 The pitchers for his team were Nick Amodeo (the father of the figure 8 style) and Jim Fallucca (unbelievable knuckle ball with a High Noon style).
 Paul Minucci ran the team and put together the best players from the area.
 It was Paul who lobbied the New York ASA commissioner (Vin Scarmadella) to start an ASA Modified Division.
 Up until that point there were no ASA sanctioned Modifed leagues.
 So Staten Island holds the distinction of having the first ASA Modified league in the country.
 Their team, Trio Licastri/Depompo’s won three of the first 4 national titles in Modified.
 Silvestries Service Station from Staten Island followed DePompos to become a dominent Modified team.
 Teams from Staten Island won the first 5 National titles.
 On any given Sunday more than 90 Modified games were played on Staten Island.

 Over the years, I have seen most styles of pitching and can tell you that the 10 Man Modified style of pitching is probably the hardest to become proficient at.
 In order to throw strikes with any type of velocity or movement requires years of practice.